n76/DejaVu/README.md

 Collecting RF Emitter Data
 ======================
 To conserve power the collection process does not actually turn on the GPS.
-If some other app turns on the app, for example a map or navigation app, then the backend will monitor the location and collect RF emitters data.
+If some other app turns on the GPS, for example a map or navigation app, then the backend will monitor the location and collect RF emitter data.

 What is stored in the database
 ------------------------------